 Forensic nurse services

-If you have been sexually assaulted or a victim of intimate partner violence, you have experienced a serious personal trauma affecting the mind, body and spirit.
-You did not deserve it and it is not your fault.
+If you have been sexually assaulted or are a victim of intimate partner violence, you have experienced a serious personal trauma affecting the mind, body and spirit.
+You did not deserve it, and it is not your fault.

 If you've experienced violence in your life, you have immediate access to compassionate, sensitive medical care and treatment.
 Forensic nurse examiners (FNEs) are specially trained nurses who evaluate patients for health risks associated with sexual assault, intimate partner violence or abuse and provide appropriate treatment.